bkleiner/redsky/README.md

 redsky is a super low latency radio control protocol with excellent signal robustness even in challenging environments.

 working in progess, not recommended for general usage (yet)

+Visit the [QUICKSILVER Discord](https://discord.gg/8StVhvB6Tm) for help and troubleshooting